The former CEO of the Newcastle Jockey Club is taking his wrongful dismissal claim to the Federal Court.

 Newcastle Jockey Club CEO claims wrongful dismissal

-Williams alleges the Newcastle Jockey Club sacked him in September.
+Williams alleges the Newcastle Jockey Club unlawfully sacked him in September.

-As a result, he applied to the Commission to be reinstated.
+As a result of the dismissal, Williams applied to the Commission seeking reinstatement.

-Williams claimed he had no idea the club was planning to terminate his employment, and says he was shocked by the NJC’s decision.
+He claimed he had no idea of the club’s plan to terminate his employment, claiming the NJC’s decision left him shocked.

 “We all invest a lot of hours into the club but I can say, at my level, you invest day and night into that place,” he said.